darkdiesel/wordpress-study/wp-content/plugins/wp-chatbot/readme.txt

 **Is WP-Chatbot compliant with GDPR?**

 Yes.
 Consent, a requisite component of GDPR, takes place when the user clicks the button to “continue as [name].”
 It’s important that any chatbot dialogues you create should inform subscribers how they can unsubscribe at any time.
 For example, you can tell users “Just type STOP at any time to unsubscribe.”
-If you are using MobileMonkey, then MobileMonkey will automatically handle the unsubscribe request by deleting the contact from your database.
+If you are using MobileMonkey, then MobileMonkey will automatically handle the unsubscribe request.
+If the contact wishes to have their data deleted from MobileMonkey, they can always send a message via Messenger or via email to make the request,.
+Once the page owner receives the deletion request, they can easily honor the request by using the delete contact action in MobileMokey.

 **Does WP-Chatbot come with any analytics?**